AMERICAN FORENSIC ASSOCIATION

 (4) The nominee(s) must provide documentation of forensic success including a resume of awards earned during the nominee's forensic competition.
 Also, there should be letters of support that convey the value the individual has added to the forensic activity in general such as mentoring, good sportsmanship, etc.

 (6) The nominee(s) should also provide a cover letter addressing their forensic philosophy statement.
-This is limited to one page.
+This is limited to one page and 500 words.

 e.
-Nominations must come from a program director/coach and be submitted to the District Chair.
-District Chairs will inform member schools of deadlines for submission.
+Nominations must come from a program director/coach and be submitted to the District Chair or Chair appointed District Representatives.
+District Chairs or their District Representative will inform member schools of deadlines for submission.
 Each District Committee will select one recipient from their respective district, and forward up to five additional nominations from their district to the Chair of the Selection Committee.
 A school can submit at most two nominations to their district.
 There will be at least one recipient from each of the AFA-NIET districts and at-large recipients who may come from any district to total no more than thirty.
-District Chairs must submit all nominations and required nomination materials to the Chair of All-American Team Committee by March 15th.
+District Chairs or their District Representative must submit all nominations and required nomination materials to the Chair of All-American Team Committee by March 15th.

 7. The Dr. Bruce B. Manchester Scholar Series